 4. Understand what your best performing content is

 Content is king, but only the right sort.
-Use Google Analytics to find out which blog posts, news updates, social media posts garner the most views.
+Use Google Analytics to find out which blog posts, news updates and social media posts garner the most views.
 You may discover that prospective parents like reading posts on boarding, or maybe they prefer infographics.
-In doing so, you can now tailor future content offerings to your readers’ interests and preferences.
+Once you have this information, you can tailor future content offerings to your readers’ interests and preferences.

 5. Compare yourself to competition

 As always, your school will be fighting to gain a share of the market from competition, so use the Benchmarking reports in Google Analytics to see how your website is performing comparatively.
 Areas where your website is performing below those of competing schools will be marked red and you should focus on these.

 These five insights are just the tip of the iceberg.
 With Google Analytics you can do much more, however, without the knowledge or experience, it’s difficult to ensure that you are drawing the right conclusions for your school.